Home / Service Area / Ohio / Licking County / Newark / Roof Repair

 What to Expect: The Platinum Repair Process

-A repair estimate starts with the crew on the roof, not a satellite image.
-Scope first.
-In-person inspection documents the precise failure point with photos, confirms whether the deck beneath the damaged section is sound, and establishes the full written scope before any number is issued.
-On Newark's pre-1940 Church Hill and west-of-courthouse homes, original wood-board sheathing survives under current asphalt on a meaningful share of structures, and that deck condition is not something a satellite image can assess.
+Every repair starts with the inspection.
+Steven Yoder or a trained Platinum team member gets on the roof, documents the precise failure point with photos, confirms whether the deck beneath the damaged section is sound, and establishes the full written scope before any number is issued.
+On Newark's pre-1940 Church Hill and west-of-courthouse homes, original wood-board sheathing survives under current asphalt on a meaningful number of structures.
 Wood-board sheathing holds moisture at the seams when a small leak goes unaddressed, and what begins as a chimney flashing failure can advance to deck rot faster than it would on a modern plywood substrate.
-Once the scope is confirmed, the crew protects landscaping and entry points before removing only what needs to come off.
+That's the kind of finding that changes the scope and needs to be caught at inspection, not after the first layer of shingles comes off.

 Roof Repair Available to Newark